strawberry-p/terminal-plotter/README.md

 ![obrazek](https://github.com/user-attachments/assets/63e795f4-c55f-44f6-a523-108c2b164869)

 Plot ascii art-style graphs in your terminal!
+Usage information and a better writeup are available in the [calc README](CALC_README.md)

 ## Video demo: